Amazinite/ES-Second-Common-Era/README.md

 * **Korath**: The Korath have returned to greatness and have rebuilt their society, managing to reach Tier 2.5 status in the mean time.
 As such, the Drak have destroyed the nano-bots as there is no longer a need to keep them around in order to remember the Korath by.
 * **Coalition**: Given that we know little of the Coalition right now, I am not sure where they will come into play in this new age.
 * **Quarg and Drak**: The Quarg and the Drak are the same as always.
 Quarg ringworlds will all be in the same place and the Drak will still be hanging around, enforcing their silly laws.
-* **Pug and Wanderers**: As far as can be seen to the player and to the species that the player may encounter, the Pug have not been seen in the Milky Way for over 10 millennia.
+* **Pug and Wanderers**: As far as can be seen to the player and to the species that the player may encounter, the Pug have not been seen in the Milky Way for many millennia.
 But interestingly, the Wanderers are still in the Milky Way, although their society is in shambles and they are hanging on to survive.
-The worlds that the Wanderers are watching over have been healed for hundreds upon hundreds of years, but the Eye has not opened, leading to hysteria among the Wanderers.
+The worlds that the Wanderers are watching over have been healed for a few thousand years, but the Eye has not opened (this would be the longest time between Eye openings by a long time), leading to hysteria among the Wanderers.

 ## But who is the player?
 The player is a member of an alien race known as the Gnuins.
 This race has only been a multi-system species for 218 years, and their current calendar starts on the day of their first hyperdrive activation.